Yelp/paasta/docs/source/isolation.rst

     a higher number of 'skinny' containers may be preferable to 'fat' containers.

 This is different from how Mesos and Marathon use the CPU value when evaluating whether a task 'fits' on a host.
-The agents advertise the number of cores on the box, and Marathon will only schedule containers on agents where there is enough 'room' on the host, when in reality, there is no such limit.
+Yelp configures agents to advertise the number of cores on the box, and Marathon will only schedule containers on agents where there is enough 'room' on the host, when in reality, there is no such limit.

 Disk
 """""